mithubindia/vmenu/guides/Kodi_LXC.md

 ---
 title: "Install Kodi in an LXC and Connect it to a Monitor/TV Using GPU Acceleration"
-description: "Install Kodi in an LXC container on Virtuliservmenu, utilize GPU acceleration, and connect it to your TV, turning your Virtuliservmenu server into an all-in-one media center."
+description: "Install Kodi in an LXC container on Virtuliser, utilize GPU acceleration, and connect it to your TV, turning your Virtuliser server into an all-in-one media center."
 ---